marvin1099/Forceaudiodevice/README.md

 The new python script is ***NOT COMPATIBLE*** with the old autohotkey / powershell config files from versions before 1.0.
 Allways enter the ***number*** in ***front*** of the audio device you want to use.
 The ***name*** or the ***id*** of the devices will spitt out an error.
-Allways run it inside a emty folder where it can stay so it doesn't create a mess and is easy to find.
+First time run it inside a emty folder where it can stay so it doesn't create a mess and is easy to find.

 To change the default audiodevices after setup delete,
 "***INPUT_SCRIPT_NAME_HERE***-AudioDevices.json" (the default name is "Forceaudiodevice-AudioDevices.json").